 PSIvet will continue to offer all of the services that help veterinary practices purchase products and services at discounted rates.
 Additionally, new services include education, training and technology solutions to help practices operate at a higher level.
 “By adding these new programs and services for our membership, we will be able to provide independent veterinary practices a one-stop resource for building a better business and competing with corporate entities and online retailers,” says PSIvet President Patrick McCarthy.

-Reason behind the change
+The reason behind the change

 PSI has a long history of supporting and empowering the independent veterinarian, says McCarthy.
 In March 2017, McCarthy says PSI members requested a forum to address concerns about the recent acquisition of VCA by Mars.
 A focus group was sponsored by PSI and conducted by an independent facilitator and learning laboratory.
-The group consisted of PSI member owners, veterinary students, university representatives and other industry advocates to discuss the broader concerns around this acquisition.
+The group consisted of PSI member-owners, veterinary students, university representatives, and other industry advocates to discuss the broader concerns around this acquisition.
 McCarthy says five key challenges were identified:

 1. Succession planning – viable options to sell the practice that keep it independent